GIfatahTH/states_rebuilder/README.md

   // It can be any type of data, but when it is a List,
   // this widget will be saved with many tags that are the items in the list.
   tag: dynamic

+   watch: (ReactiveModel<T> model) {
+    //Specify the parts of the state to be monitored so that the notification is not sent unless this part changes },

   builder: (BuildContext context, ReactiveModel<T> model){
     /// [BuildContext] can be used as the default tag of this widget.